Long-time activist Bob Witanek has proposed a fascinating organization to support homegrowers in the Garden State.

 Legal and Police Strategy

-“The police are basically now the hitters for the legal cannabis industry, taking out the competition so that the high-priced and lower quality products can control the market, to undermine the competition,” Witanek’s proposal says.
+“The police are basically now the hitters for the legal cannabis industry.
+Taking out the competition so that the high-priced and lower-quality products can control the market.
+To undermine the competition,” Witanek’s proposal says.

-He is working to build public support for it.
+Witanek is working to build public support for it.

-Fighting for Homegrow in the Garden State
+Fighting for Homegrowers in the Garden State

 With the State Budget due June 30th, it has become the focus of Trenton’s attention.
-Action likely will not be seen on other significant bills before the legislature’s lame-duck session after the November election in which Governor Phil Murphy and the legislature are up for re-election.
+Action will not be seen on other bills before the legislature’s lame-duck session after the November election in which Governor Phil Murphy and the legislature are up for re-election.